TerryV8/click-count/README.md

 # Technical choice

 Redis is a key-value store which allows data to be stored and accessed at lightning fast speeds.
+Redis holds its database entirely in the memory, using the disk only for persistence.

 # Source Control Management (With Git)